401st Air Expeditionary Group: Tactical Air Command

-The 401st was redesignated as a Tactical Air Command Fighter-Bomber group in 1953 and activated on 8 February 1954 at Alexandria Air Force Base, Louisiana.
-The group was equipped initially with F-86F Sabres returned from combat in Korea.
+The 401st was redesignated as a Tactical Air Command fighter-bomber group in 1953 and activated on 8 February 1954 at Alexandria Air Force Base, Louisiana.
+The group was equipped initially with North American F-86F Sabres returned from combat in Korea.
 The group was assigned three of its old squadrons, the 612th, 613th and 614th Fighter-Bomber Squadrons.
-The group was attached to the 366th Fighter-Bomber Wing at Alexandria (later England AFB), and its mission was to perform advanced fighter training on high performance jet aircraft.
+The group was attached to the 366th Fighter-Bomber Wing at Alexandria (later England Air Force Base), and its mission was to perform advanced fighter training on high performance jet aircraft.